Planning a Cornwall road trip? From beaches and great restaurants, to interesting attractions, this route takes in the best of the county.

 - Respect the locals and protect the landscapes.
 The locals are used to hordes of tourists invading every summer, but remember to be respectful during your trip.
 Always take your litter with you and be courteous to others.

 I hope this post has given you lots of ideas to help you plan an amazing road trip through Cornwall.
-If you’re looking for more inspiration, check out our guides to the best restaurants in Padstow, the top National Trust houses to visit in Cornwall and don’t miss our 21 fun facts about Cornwall – they’ll seriously surprise you!
+If you’re looking for more inspiration, check out our guides to the most amazing places to visit in Cornwall, best restaurants in Padstow, the top National Trust houses to visit in Cornwall and don’t miss our 21 fun facts about Cornwall – they’ll seriously surprise you!

 Enjoyed this Cornwall itinerary?
 Pin it for later…